In this day of COVID, it's something we all have to ask when going somewhere: What do I need to do?

 For now, we will be continuing to limit gatherings/events at Gretna to the following:

-Yes.
+Not specifically.
 Facilities & Planning has put together a comprehensive plan to properly clean and sanitize areas used during gatherings.
 At a minium, we sanitize between Sunday gatherings - but necessarily between every use.

 We know this is a difficult time, and that this is not a perfect solution.
 It can feel frustrating and heartbreaking.
 Please feel free to contact the Office, Pastor Rob, or a member of the Leadership Team with questions.
 We are happy to meet up, discuss, and hear your concerns.